NeurodataWithoutBorders/nwb_hackathons/HCK11_2021_Remote/projects/tyelab_delahanty/README.md

 CaImAn and Suite2p so I can compare the process for each version.
 I also need to ask about how to put the raw CSV file, XML file, and raw Bruker format into NWB as well/determine if it's needed at all.
+8/28/21 & 8/29/21: Gathered metadata from Bruker's Prairie View and built project specific yml files for configuration values.
+One day this should definitely be made into a database, probably with DJ.
+These metadata then populate an NWB file which currently has the following information built: Lab/experimenter, devices, imaging plane.
+There's a few things I need to double check about what's the appropriate values for the fields in the file, but I made a fair bit of progress this evening with automating the building of relevant metadata for NWB the moment the microscopy session (read: imaging plane) ends.

 ## Materials

 The developments can be followed along in the bruker_control folder in the git repo below's source code in the branch:
 "bruker_control_refactor"

+8/29/21: If you want to see the updates from the above progress notes, check out the nwb_utils.py file in the bruker_control folder.
+It's quite messy in there for now, but hopefully it does make a little sense if you look around.

 ## Background and References